elcodi/bamboo/README.md

 Why should I use Symfony?
 That's simple, to sell.
-We provide you with an interface to sell and to manage your atore.
+We provide you with an interface to sell and to manage your store.
 You only have to focus on offering a good product, we take care of the rest.

 Requirements